Walsall–Wolverhampton line: Future plans

-The West Midlands Combined Authority have announced their intention to restore a passenger service to the line, along with new stations at Willenhall and Darlaston James Bridge.
+The West Midlands Combined Authority have announced their intention to restore a passenger service to the line, along with new stations at Willenhall Bilston Street and Darlaston James Bridge.

 In August 2018, the West Midlands Combined Authority had secured land for the proposed Darlaston.
 The proposed timetable for the line would be an hourly Wolverhampton to Walsall service as well as an hourly Wolverhampton to Birmingham service calling at Willenhall, Darlaston and Tame Bridge Parkway.

 This line has been identified by Campaign for a Better Transport as a priority 1 candidate for reopening.

 Planning applications for the two stations were formally submitted in March 2020.

-From the timetable change on Sunday 15th May 2022, London Northwestern Railway services between Crewe and Birmingham New Street via Stoke-on-Trent, began running on the line again, in preparation for the opening of new stations at Darlaston and Willenhall.
+From the timetable change on Sunday 15 May 2022, London Northwestern Railway services between Crewe and Birmingham New Street via Stoke-on-Trent, began running on the line again, in preparation for the opening of new stations at Darlaston and Willenhall.